Portuguese is taught at Yale as part of the Department of Spanish and Portuguese.

 Survey of the main facets of Pessoa's works and consideration of the principal theories and interpretations of his complex literary universe.
 Reading knowledge of Portuguese is essential, however students may supplement his texts with translations in English, Spanish, French, or Italian.
 WR, HU

-* PORT 471a and PORT 472b, Directed Reading or Directed Research Staff
+* PORT 472b, Directed Reading or Directed Research K. David Jackson

 Individual study for qualified students under the supervision of a faculty member selected by the student.
 Approval of the director of undergraduate studies is required.